 What Is Largest Contentful Paint (LCP)?

-Largest Contentful Paint (LCP) is a Core Web Vital metric defined by the W3C Largest Contentful Paint specification that measures the render time of the largest image, video, or block-level text element visible within the browser viewport.
-It is reported in milliseconds from the moment the page begins loading (navigationStart) to when the largest qualifying element is fully painted on screen.
-Google considers an LCP under 2.5 seconds 'good,' 2.5–4.0 seconds 'needs improvement,' and above 4.0 seconds 'poor.'
+Largest Contentful Paint (LCP) is a Core Web Vital metric that measures the render time of the largest visible content element — typically a hero image, background image, or block-level text — within the browser's viewport.
+It is defined by the W3C Largest Contentful Paint API and captures the point at which the page's primary content is perceived as loaded by the user.
+Google considers an LCP under 2.5 seconds 'Good', between 2.5–4 seconds 'Needs Improvement', and above 4 seconds 'Poor'.

 What Is Largest Contentful Paint (LCP)?

-Largest Contentful Paint (LCP) is a Core Web Vital metric defined by the W3C Largest Contentful Paint specification that measures the render time of the largest image, video, or block-level text element visible within the browser viewport.
-It is reported in milliseconds from the moment the page begins loading (navigationStart) to when the largest qualifying element is fully painted on screen.
-Google considers an LCP under 2.5 seconds 'good,' 2.5–4.0 seconds 'needs improvement,' and above 4.0 seconds 'poor.'
+Largest Contentful Paint (LCP) is a Core Web Vital metric that measures the render time of the largest visible content element — typically a hero image, background image, or block-level text — within the browser's viewport.
+It is defined by the W3C Largest Contentful Paint API and captures the point at which the page's primary content is perceived as loaded by the user.
+Google considers an LCP under 2.5 seconds 'Good', between 2.5–4 seconds 'Needs Improvement', and above 4 seconds 'Poor'.

 How Largest Contentful Paint (LCP) Works